1. Introduction

 -

-Aggregator Server resources: metadata and instance registration (see § 4 Aggregator Server Metadata and § 5.1 Aggregator Registration Endpoint).
+Aggregator Server resources: metadata and instance management (see § 5 Aggregator Server Metadata and § 6 Aggregator Management).

 -